 This course will introduce communication principles, common communication practices, and a selection of theories to better understand the communication transactions.
-It includes an overview of communication as a process along with basic principles and theories.
-Subsequent units in the course examine specific applications of human communication applied to personal and professional life.
-These include interpersonal communication, small group communication, decision-making, and organizational communication.
+It includes an

 This course will introduce contemporary philosophical writings, such as the nature of truth and knowledge, mind and body, freedom and determinism, right and wrong, and the existence of God.
 It includes the philosophical study of morality, including the theory of right and wrong behavior, the theory of value (goodness and badness), and the theory of virtue and vice